-It is possible to validate a users email address by sending them a validation link.
-When they click the validation link in an email they are returned to the form and the submission is validated.
+It is possible to verify a users email address by sending them a validation link.
+When they click the validation link in an email they are returned to the form and the submission is verified.
 You can then use conditional logic to change the appearance or behavior of the form.

 WS Form comes with a template that can be used to build an email validation form.
 This can be found as follows: